 Prior to the film’s release, Macmillan issued a new edition of Silence as part of its Picador Modern Classics imprint.
 Along with it they released a compilation of reflections on the novel by forty-five Christians from different denominational affiliations, among them Os Guinness and Philip Yancey, as well as a discussion guide.

-I appreciate how Christian universities have been preparing their students to receive the major motion picture, and increasing engagement with the literary source text.
-Wheaton College chose Endō’s Silence as a core text of its new Christ at the Core curriculum for freshman and mounted an exhibition of associated artifacts, with responsive paintings by Fujimura.
+I appreciate how Christian universities have been preparing their students to receive the major motion picture and increasing engagement with the literary source text.
+Wheaton College chose Endō’s Silence as a core text of its new Christ at the Core curriculum for freshmen and mounted an exhibition of associated artifacts, with responsive paintings by Fujimura.
 (I commend the prayer card Wheaton provides to guide viewers through the exhibition space, encouraging a spiritual experience, not simply information intake.)

 Fuller Theological Seminary hosted an on-campus screening and brought Scorsese in to speak to attendees about faith and film; a Catholic and a former seminarian, he says he likes to explore the ambiguities, the contradictions, of faith, while remaining rooted in it.